cfmeyers/CUNYfirst-pAPI/README.md

 -  [X] "?end_before=09:00"
 -  [ ] "?department_name=CSCI"

+[X]  Add ability to query with multiple parameters

 [ ]  Add pagination (so you can specify "I just want the first 30 courses")